handy-darmawan/BinusMyClass/README.md

 This program is made using Java and `Selenium driver` which can enable web browser automation.

 ## How to Use

-- Download and extract all the code
+- Go to `Release` or just click [this](https://github.com/ChocolatePopcorn/BinusMyClass/releases/tag/v1.0.0)
-- Click the `BinusMyClass.exe` to run this program
+- Download the `BinusMyClass.exe`
-- Then follow the flow of this program.
+- Then run the program and follow the flow of the program.
+> Note:
+> 1. After downloaded the `BinusMyClass.exe`, you may seen "BinusMyClass.exe is not commonly downloaded and may be dangerous."
+You can't ignore that, because this program doesn't contain any viruses
-> Note: Before run this program, please close all the chrome browser.
+>2.
+Before run this program, please close all the chrome browser.
 Because this selenium driver will use your chrome default browser to run the zoom meetings.

 ## Information